jboss-dockerfiles/jbpm/server/README.md

 Notes
 -----

+* jBPM Workbench version is `7.9.0.Final`
 * The context path for jBPM Workbench web application is `jbpm-console`
+* KIE Server version is `7.9.0.Final`
+* The context path for KIE Server web application is `kie-server`
+* jBPM Case Management Showcase version is `7.9.0.Final`
+* The context path for jBPM Case Management Showcase web application is `jbpm-casemgmt`
-* jBPM Workbench version is `7.9.0.Final`
+* jBPM Service Repository version is `7.9.0.Final`
+* The context path for jBPM Service Repository web application is `repository`
-* jBPM Workbench requires running JBoss Wildfly 11.0.0 using the `full` server profile
+* jBPM Server Full requires running JBoss Wildfly 11.0.0 using the `full` server profile
 * Examples and demos are always available, also when not connected to internet
 * No support for clustering
 * Use of embedded H2 database server by default